utelecon/utelecon.github.io/src/pages/en/utol/lecturers/settings/course_participants/index.md

 * When users who registered using “Self-registration” cancel their registration through UTOL, or when the registration period ends.
 * When users who registered using “Course registration” cancel through UTAS.
-* When users who registered using “Favorite users” cancel through UTAS, or when the registration period ends.
+* When users who registered using “Favorite registration” cancel through UTAS, or when the registration period ends.

-To prevent the registration of course participants from being canceled for these reasons, you need to switch the registration method from “Self-registration”, “Course registration”, or “Favorite users” to “Register instructor”, using the function “Switch.”
+To prevent the registration of course participants from being canceled for these reasons, you need to switch the registration method from “Self-registration”, “Course registration”, or “Favorite registration” to “Register instructor”, using the function “Switch.”

 You can update the method of registration of course participants with the “Switch” button in the operation column at the right side of the “Course participants list” on the Course participant registration page.